 Starbucks do a pretty good job of making payment quick and easy, allowing you to top up your Starbucks card on your phone, as well as scanning it to pay.
 The store locator function also alerts you whenever you’re close to your next coffee fix.

 So, you’ve had a think about whether or not you’d like to develop an app, and you’re feeling inspired.
-Here’s some more quick tips to get you started:
+Here are some more quick tips to get you started:

 Should your business build an app?
 If not, are you thinking of developing one?
 Do let us know what you’re looking to build and we will be happy to work with you.